fultonj/mistral/mistral-ceph-ansible/README.md

 What?
 -----

-Goal1 of the project is:
+The following first goal of the project has been accomplished:

 - Use TripleO to stand up an Overlcoud (`openstack overcloud deploy ...`)
 - Deploy overcloud nodes [without OpenStack services](https://github.com/fultonj/oooq/commit/2e2635f8cae347013737a89341b2cca24b68c28c)
 - Use Mistral to trigger Ceph-Ansible to install Ceph on the Overcloud nodes without OpenStack services

+To see how it looks when run see [session1.txt](https://github.com/fultonj/mistral/blob/master/mistral-ceph-ansible/session1.txt).

 Why?
 ----